At NDRS, we collect personal information for two main reasons:

-- as part of our normal business
+- as part of our routine business, for example communications

 We always collect, hold and process information securely and legally.